freightdev/bookmark/README.md

 * Bookmarks guide you back.
 * Ribbons tell you what mattered.
 * MARKTrail shows you how you got here.
+* MSTP tells a story of the bookmarks

 ---